Group tour Operator for holidays to Bavaria, Germany

 Travel to Germany

-Take a short sea crossing to Calais and continue across France.
+Drive to Dover and take the short sea ferry crossing to Calais and continue across France.
 After making an overnight stop, continue into Germany the following day.
 The spectacular Bavarian landscape unfolds as you travel to your hotel in Bavaria for the next 5 nights.

 Day 3

 For centuries, the German village Oberammergau has staged its depiction of the betrayal and suffering of Jesus Christ.
 Revisited and refined every ten years, the Passion Play has grown into a must-see event.
 On a guided walking tour you will learn about this traditional event and take a backstage tour of the theatre where the play is held.
-The rest of the day is at leisure.
+The streets are lined with beautifully painted houses, their decoration ranging from ornamentation to biblical scenes.
+Also known for its woodcarvers, admire magnificent creations in shop windows and maybe watch the woodcarvers at work.
+The town is very easy to explore on foot and there are many shops, cafes, bars and restaurants to enjoy.

 Day 4

-Today we visit one of Bavaria’s architectural wonders.
-Linderhof Palace, the smallest of the palaces built by Ludwig II, is famous for its ostentatious, chandelier-filled rooms.
-A guided tour includes the Hall of Mirrors, the Peacock Throne and an artificial grotto with a wave-making machine.
-Afterwards, travel to Garmisch–Partenkirchen, a town formed of two villages.
+Continue to Garmisch-Partenkirchen a town formed of two villages.
 See the distinct character of these quaint towns surrounded by mountains.
-Why not hop on one of the many cable cars which will whisk you up to the mountain peaks where you can relax and enjoy magnificent alpine views – and perhaps try a delicious German cake too.
+If time allows, why not hop on one of the many cable cars which will whisk you up to the mountain peaks where you can relax and enjoy magnificent alpine views.

 Day 5